Our STory

 But recognition wasn’t enough.

 Too many were mired in shame and afraid to tell anyone.
-Others lived in areas with no gospel-centered recovery resources.
+Others lived in areas with no Gospel-centered recovery resources.
 All didn’t know where to begin.
 They resonated with the message but lacked a pathway.

 Veritas Recovery was born out of that need.
-In December of 2025, with the help of his wife Brett and close recovery friend Travis Blakeley, he officially launched the ministry.
+In December of 2025, with the help of his wife Brett and close friend Travis Blakeley, he officially launched the ministry.
 By January it had received its first donation.
 By February, it was officially recognized as a 501(c)(3) tax-exempt organization.
 And today, it is helping numerous people find freedom all across the country and even the world.

 In some ways, Veritas is the culmination and integration of Jon’s writing, teaching, speaking, and call to proclaim gospel-centered recovery to the masses.
 But it’s much bigger than just Jon.
 The goal is to help addicts of all sorts and at all levels find not just sobriety, but the true and lasting freedom found in Jesus.
 Six pillars undergird the organization: community, resources, education, media, retreats, and equipping & empowering.